 Let me know which of these you’d love to add to your home!

 I hope that was enough colour inspiration with pink for you.
 If not, here are some links to more:

-Do you have pink in your home and/or how you feel about the colour?
+Do you have pink in your home and/or how do you feel about the colour?
 I’m team colour-all-the-way, so I tend to gravitate to the bolder shades.
-Although, I don’t have any pink planned for this home, I am introducing some into our cottage.
+Although I don’t have any pink plans for this home, I am introducing some into our cottage.
 You know, whenever that gets done…